ignite/cli/docs/intro/go.md

         source ~/.profile
         ```

-* Verify the installation of go by checking its version:
+* Verify that you have installed Go by running the following command to check the version:

     ```sh
     go version